A Metropolis-class sampler for targets with non-convex support: Numerical examples

 \subsection{Applications to optimisation}

-A large number of methods have been developed to address the challenging problem of finding the global minima for a non-convex function, including several probabilistic methods and heuristics, among which simulated annealing~\cite{Kirkpatrick1983}, multistart~\cite{Jain1993,Marti2003}, basin-hopping~\cite{Leary2000,Wales1997}, and random search~\cite{Schumer1968}.
+The challenging problem of finding the global minimum of a non-convex function has attracted much attention and several probabilistic methods and heuristics have been developed, including simulated annealing~\cite{Kirkpatrick1983}, multistart~\cite{Jain1993,Marti2003}, basin-hopping~\cite{Leary2000,Wales1997}, and random search~\cite{Schumer1968}.
 In this section we illustrate how the skipping sampler can be used in difficult low-dimensional examples to either bias the choice of initial points of such methods, or as a subroutine, in order to improve exploration.
 Below we consider an optimisation problem in $\RR^d$ of the form

 and consider as the target density the Bolztmann distribution with temperature $T \geq 0$ and energy function $f$, conditioned on the region $D$, that is